reifjulian/rscript/README.md

 ![Stata OLS output](images/stata_ols.png)

 We then save the dataset into a tempfile and call the R script that we wrote.
-We specify that the user's base R installation must be version 3.6 or higher, and that the user needs the "tidyverse", "haven", and "estimatr" packages in order to run the R script successfully.

 ![Running rscript](images/stata_rscript.png)